 Royal Saskatchewan Museum

 In 2019, the Royal Saskatchewan Museum's newest star attraction made its debut.
-Scotty, the world's largest and oldest Tyrannosaurus rex, calls the Regina museum its second home (the first is the T.rex Discovery Centre in Eastend).
-This scale replica is so massive that it required major redevelopment of the museum to allow for two-storey viewing of the dinosaur skeleton.
+Scotty, the world's largest and oldest Tyrannosaurus rex, calls the Regina museum its second home (the first is the dinosaur skeleton.
 Another exhibit -